JoseMMorales/Angular-And-States/README.md

 # <div align="center">[![My Skills](https://skillicons.dev/icons?i=angular)](https://github.com/JoseMMorales/Angular-And-States) [![My Skills](https://skillicons.dev/icons?i=ts)](https://github.com/JoseMMorales/Angular-And-States) Angular And States [![My Skills](https://skillicons.dev/icons?i=rxjs)](https://github.com/JoseMMorales/Angular-And-States) [![My Skills](https://skillicons.dev/icons?i=bootstrap)](https://github.com/JoseMMorales/Angular-And-States)</div>

-Communication in Angular is really important when building an Angular App, we usually communicate parent-children components adding Input/Output events on.
+Communication between components in Angular is really important when building an Angular App, we usually communicate parent-children components adding Input/Output events on.
 However, when our App starts to grow either with routing or in number of components, we opt to go for services with RxJs to do this implementation.

 These services are based on a Behavior Subject property and subscription ([AsObservable](https://rxjs.dev/api/index/class/Subject)) in order to get the data asynchronoulsy.
-But if the requirements increase due to reaction/service needed in several components this technique sometimes is quite difficult to maintain on a long-term basis.
+But if the reaction/services increase in several components this technique sometimes is quite difficult to maintain on a long-term basis.

 That's why AppService has been built for, to avoid multiple injections of different services in any single component, it is acting as a bridge combining multiple behavior Subjects placed in different services.